-Binoculars – we do have spares in camp and in the vehicles, but knowing and having your own pair of binos makes for easy focusing when rushing to look at a bird in flight
+Binoculars – while we provide spare binoculars in camp and in the vehicles, having your own pair makes for easy focusing when rushing to look at a bird in flight.

-Camera – while a telephoto lens is great for zoom shots, so too, your basic point-and-shoot, or even phone camera will capture and keep the memories you make on safari.
-As a wise person once said “the best camera is the one you have on you”!
+Camera – while a telephoto lens is great for zoom shots, your basic point-and-shoot, or even a phone camera will capture and keep safe the memories you make on safari.
+As a wise person once said, “the best camera is the one you have on you”.

-Spare SD/ memory card – there is nothing more disappointing than being a shutter-happy photographer and realising you’ve run out of space at the very moment you see a leopard over a kill, or elephants playing in the river.
+Spare SD/ memory card – there is nothing more disappointing than discovering you have run out of memory at the very moment you spy a leopard over a kill, or an elephant herd crossing the river.

-Jacket and/or lightweight fleece – mornings and evenings on the Zambezi can prove particularly nippy, especially with the chill factor of an open vehicle.
-Lightweight layers are your friend here; you can always put on and take off.
+Jacket and/or lightweight fleece – mornings and evenings on the Zambezi can get chilly, especially when travelling in an open vehicle during the dry season.
+Lightweight layers are your friend, as you can always put on and take off.

-Diary – great to record your thoughts and feelings as and when you experience them.
-What could be better than scribbling in your notebook while sitting up in bed of an evening after dinner, mosquito net down, page illuminated by a soft bedside light and listening to the lions calling outside camp.
+Diary – great to record your thoughts and experiences on safari.
+Imagine sitting up in bed after dinner, mosquito net down, notebook illuminated by a soft bedside light and listening to the lions calling outside camp.
 Very Hemmingway!

-A pair of comfortable shoes – suitable for activities such as walking safari, fishing or canoeing
+A pair of comfortable shoes – suitable for activities such as fishing, canoeing and crucial for walking safaris.

-Neutral colour shorts, shirts and trousers – try to stick to bush colours, khaki, dark green and brown – especially for walking safaris.
-Navy and dark blue are not recommended as they tend to attract the dreaded tsetsi fly which has a painful bite!
-Bright colours are also something of a no-go as they tent to startle the game
+Neutral coloured clothing – when selecting clothes for your trip, try to stick to bush colours like khaki, dark green and brown, especially for walking safaris.
+Navy and dark blue clothes are not recommended as they tend to attract the dreaded tsetsi fly which has a painful bite!
+Bright colours are not advised as they can startle the game.

 Lip Ice / Chapstick

 Sarong or kikoy – a travel must, especially in Africa.
-A light cotton wrap that can be used to cover fair or delicate skin in hot sun, dampened in the heat for a cooling compress, used over pyjamas as a dressing gown/ and or sleepwear, or even as an extra blanket.
+Any lightweight cotton wrap that can be used to cover fair or delicate skin in the hot sun or dampened as a cooling compress against the heat is considered an essential item on safari.

-As far as toiletries go, all our rooms are stocked with a hair dryer, shower gel, body lotion, shampoo and conditioner as well as Peaceful Sleep mosquito repellent, so unless you require a particular brand for your luscious locks, there’s no need to burden your baggage with bulky bathroom paraphernalia!
+Toiletries – all our rooms are stocked with a hair dryer, shower gel, body lotion, shampoo and conditioner as well as mosquito repellent.

 Please be advised that owing to cultural customs, we provide hand washing laundry soap for ladies’ delicates.

-All rooms have a bank of international plug points, but Zambia uses a standard UK square 3 pin plug
+All rooms have a bank of international plug points, but Zambia uses a standard UK square three pin plug.

-Each guide has a full first aid and sanitary kit in their vehicle, in addition to sunscreen and reference books on local birds and animals.
+Each guide has a comprehensive first aid and sanitary kit in their vehicle, in addition to sunscreen and reference books on local birds and animals.